LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 ### 4.1.1.
 Fillfactor

 In PostgreSQL, the default `fillfactor` for each table is 100 - no room is reserved for updates.
 This maximizes storage utilization, but impacts performance for updates which occur when new versions of a resource are ingested.
-Update statements are also used frequently during the reindex process.
+Update statements are also used frequently during the reindex process, if logical resource IDs are not specified.

 To provide space for updates, all the `<resourceType>_logical_resources` should be configured with a `fillfactor` of 80 as a starting point.
 DBAs may specify their own `fillfactor` values based on their own knowledge and understanding of the system.

-The `fillfactor` for the `logical_resources` table may benefit from an even lower value to support the heavy update load during a reindex operation.
+The `fillfactor` for the `logical_resources` table may benefit from an even lower value to support the heavy update load during a reindex operation, if logical resource IDs are not specified.
 This is a special case due to the fact that every row in the table is updated once.

 To change the fillfactor for existing data, a `VACUUM FULL` operation is required: